 Moreover, with Wi-Fi tools, you can see the bandwidth speed, encryption type, and frequency to determine the optimum usage patterns and performance improvements.
 Additionally, there are tabs for Access points and connections that display networks defined by the SSID.

 It is another wifi analyzer tool you can use on your Android device.
 Wifi Man shows all the information about the Wi-Fi and cellular network you’re connected to.
 It also displays the Wi-Fi network you’re on, the SSID, BSSID, vendor, and subnet mask.

 The IP address, mobile carrier name, country code, and MMC/MNS are provided if connected to a cellular network.
 You can copy this data to save it somewhere else.
 The app also offers a LAN tool to scan a Wi-Fi network to reveal which other devices are connected.

 IP Tools is an application that provides extensive information on nearby wireless networks.
 The SSID, MAC address, connection quality, network security, and vendor of each network are also visible.
 Besides, you can also see who’s connected to your wifi network.

 The channel used by each router is also displayed so you can change it if there appears to be interference between them.
 To help you identify the best Wi-Fi networks to connect to, a color-coded live graph displays the signal strength of each network.

 There are many basic networking functions in Wifi Thief Detector, such as discovering each connected device’s hostname, IP address, MAC address, etc. If necessary, you can also use the Wake-On-LAN, remote shutdown, hidden shares, remote registry, and remote services functions.

 The best part of the app is that each result can be exported as a separate text file or copied individually.
-Wifi Thief detector is free to use and has an easy-to-use interface to facilitate users.
+The Wi-Fi Thief detector is free and has an easy-to-use interface.